Aloo Paratha Recipe (with Step by Step Photos)

-- Now, prepare alu paratha stuffing by mixing mashed potatoes, chopped green chillies, red chilli powder, grated ginger, garam masala, sugar, lemon juice and salt in small/medium size bowl.
+- Now, prepare alu paratha stuffing.
+Take the boiled potatoes in a medium bowl and mash it until no chunks of potato.
+Add chopped green chillies, red chilli powder, grated ginger, garam masala powder, sugar, lemon juice and salt.
 Mix all ingredients properly.

 - Divide stuffing into 6 equal parts and give them a shape of ball.
 Divide prepared dough into 6 equal parts, give them a round shape and press a little to flatten like pattie.

-- Take one dough pattie and coat it with dry wheat flour on both sides.
+- Take 1/2 cup dry wheat flour in a small plate for dusting.
+Take one dough pattie and coat it with dry wheat flour on both sides.
 (It will prevent dough from sticking to rolling board).
 Put it on rolling board/roti making board (chakla) and roll it out into a circle of approx. 4-5 inch diameter using rolling pin.
 Put one portion of stuffing in the center of it.

 - Wrap stuffing ball by lifting all sides of rolled circle towards top, seal the edges and again give it a round ball shape.

 - Gently press stuffed ball on rolling board and dust some dry flour over it.

 - Roll it out into circle of 6-7 inch diameter (like roti or chapati).
 Do not make it very thin by pressing it too much.

 - Place it on a hot tava/griddle and cook over medium flame.
 When tiny bubbles starts to rise on the surface, flip it and reduce flame to low.